DeXposure-FM: A Time-series, Graph Foundation Model for Credit Exposures and Stability on Decentralized Financial Networks: Related Works

 \subsection{Foundation Models in Finance and Economics}

 Foundation models are increasingly penetrating into financial and economic domains by shifting the workflow from task-specific tools toward reusable representations learned from broad data.
-Instead of fitting a separate model for each target, recent approaches pretrain large neural networks, mostly using an architecture of transformer {\cite{VaswaniEtAl2017Attention}} and its variants, on massive data; and then transfer the pre-trained model across domains and tasks via prompting or light adaptation \citep{AnsariEtAl2024Chronos,RasulEtAl2023LagLlama,DasEtAl2024TimesFM}.
+Instead of fitting a separate model for each target, recent approaches pretrain large neural networks, mostly using an architecture of transformer \citep{VaswaniEtAl2017Attention} and its variants, on massive data; and then transfer the pre-trained model across domains and tasks via prompting or light adaptation \citep{AnsariEtAl2024Chronos,RasulEtAl2023LagLlama,DasEtAl2024TimesFM}.
 In parallel, an emerging policy-facing literature uses large language models to extract quantitative signals from narrative text (e.g., reports, releases, and news) and incorporate them into nowcasting pipelines, suggesting that relatively small but information-dense text sources can improve real-time prediction when combined with standard indicators \citep{deBondtSun2025ChatGPTNowcast,KwonEtAl2024BISLLMprimer,CarrieroEtAl2024MacroLLM}.
 These models are also adapted to graph inputs, which augment self-attention with graph structural encodings, demonstrating the feasibility of large pretrained models on networks that resemble webs of financial contracts or cross-asset relationships; a good example is Graphormer \citep{Ying2021Graphormer}.
-For tabular data, the Graph Prior-data Fitted Network (GraphPFN) \citep{eremeev2025turningtabularfoundationmodels} is pretrained on millions of synthetic tabular tasks and reports strong out-of-the-box performance on diverse benchmarks.
+For tabular data, the Tabular Prior-data Fitted Network (TabPFN) \citep{HollmannEtAl2025TabPFN} is pretrained on millions of synthetic tabular tasks and reports strong out-of-the-box performance on diverse benchmarks.
+GraphPFN \citep{eremeev2025graphpfn} extends the prior-data fitted network paradigm to attributed graphs by jointly encoding tabular node features and graph structure in a single transformer; a related line of work shows that tabular foundation models can themselves be turned into graph foundation models \citep{eremeev2025turningtabularfoundationmodels}.
+We use the open-source GraphPFN weights as initialization and fine-tune on DeFi.